||P090018 / PAS002

 4) To demonstrate that the incidence of facial pareses/paralysis is no greater than the 7% incidence experienced in the PMA clinical trial.
-Endpoint: The analysis of the incidence of facial pareses/paralysis at 1 month follow-up.

 |Follow-up Visits and Length of Follow-up

 The goal will be to monitor the subjects through their five (5) year follow-up.